 - you don't need to remove the mopping pad when charging

-The Q5 series is the cheapest lineup that is a good buy for the price but is not suitable for deep carpet clean or high-quality mopping experience.
+The Q5 series is the cheapest lineup that is a good buy for the price, but it is not suitable for deep carpet cleaning or a high-quality mopping experience.

 The Q8 Max+ is the same Q5 Pro+ except for the better water tank system and object recognition.